 - Subsidy option.

 - Parking options for drop off and pick up time.

 Also, be aware while you visit if the centre is clean and organize.
 Check if all the kids are in their class and if they have any organize activities and circle time.

 While I was searching for a daycare, I used to organize all of my notes in one place.
 It really helped me to keep track of everything, and check quite often the waiting lists status.

-You can download the file from the link here, and later edit it on your computer.
-It is a Microsoft Word doc.
+You can download the file from the link below

 If you like this post and you would like to read more content like that-